bitcrowd/tickety-tick/README.md

 1. Tick the version with [`yarn version`](https://yarnpkg.com/en/docs/cli/version) (creates a Git tag)
 2. Push the tag with `git push --tags`
-3. Build releases for Chrome, Firefox and Safari (see above)
+3. Build releases for Chrome and Firefox (see above)
 4. Draft a [new release on GitHub](https://github.com/bitcrowd/tickety-tick/releases/new)
 5. Add package bundles to your new release
 6. Publish release in Chrome and Mozilla stores